Odumz/100-days-of-code/r1-log.md

 ### R1D5
 I actually missed day five but I'm trying to cover up by working double shifts...I think I'll still add the extra day at the end though.

+### R1D6
+I added more migrations and models as well as a controller....I really need a mentor and a better working schedule.